sanjayhns102/adaanShowcase/README.md

 First of all, install the node module ( npm i --save ) Developed a Site Manage Portal backend using ( Node.js, Express.js, MongoDB ).
-Also used some packages like( JSON WEB, Token)
+Also used some packages like( JWT, bycript, config, mongoose, express-validator) Bycrpt
-Bycrpt